-Single-family detached homes are the single most common housing type in Oklahoma City, accounting for 67.08% of the city's housing units.
-Other types of housing that are prevalent in Oklahoma City include large apartment complexes or high rise apartments ( 20.00%), duplexes, homes converted to apartments or other small apartment buildings ( 6.36%), and a few row houses and other attached homes ( 3.31%).
+Single-family detached homes are the single most common housing type in Oklahoma City, accounting for 67.68% of the city's housing units.
+Other types of housing that are prevalent in Oklahoma City include large apartment complexes or high rise apartments ( 20.11%), duplexes, homes converted to apartments or other small apartment buildings ( 5.97%), and a few mobile homes or trailers ( 3.15%).

-Relative to Oklahoma, our data show that Oklahoma City's latest annual appreciation rate is higher than 60% of the other cities and towns in Oklahoma.
+Relative to Oklahoma, our data show that Oklahoma City's latest annual appreciation rate is lower than 80% of the other cities and towns in Oklahoma.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Oklahoma City differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Oklahoma City - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Oklahoma City real estate investment or home purchase decisions.